ayush777777777777777777/auto-annotatd-portfolio/content/pages/projects/project-two.md

   url: /images/bg2.jpg
   altText: Project image
 ---
 This weather prediction app.
 Is made by me with using the API.
 This is one of the latest projects made by me.
+The idea of making this weather prediction app is taken by ***Frontend Mentor.*** it is a great project to start with using API.